lkluft/example-python/README.md

 # Example repository (Python)

-This git repository is a minimal example to show how to structure python code and run automated tests and documentation using Github CI.
+This git repository is a minimal example to show how to structure a Python package, and how to use GitHub Actions to automatically run tests and build documentation for your software.

 ## Install the package